What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there “best vegetarian protein sources?”

 - Folate, Vitamin C, calcium, iron, magnesium

-Use it in power bowls, or mixed with other grains and legumes for a protein packed bowl!
+Use it in stir-fries or mix it with other grains and legumes for a vegetarian protein salad or high protein vegetarian lunch.

 I’ve only recently realized how much I love lentils.
 I used to pass them in the grocery store and not even give them a second glance.
 But now, I’m careful to always have them on hand at home.